 Dali had to start somewhere, and while in school, that somewhere was Cubism.
-He fell in love with the style and learned as much as he could from catalogs, because there were no major Cubist artists in Madrid, where he was studying.
+He fell in love with the style and learned as much as he could from catalogs because there were no significant Cubist artists in Madrid, where he was studying.

 Dali was also a master of Realist techniques, and painted very detailed still lives early on.